kevingstewart/f5_sslo_telemetry/observability-tools/splunk/README.md

 # SSL Orchestrator Telemetry Project
 ## Tools: Splunk

 This guide specifically addresses SSL Orchestrator **forensic** logging - the per-flow records an admin can use to diagnose user traffic issues (date-time, src, dst, proto, tls, policy, services, errors, etc.).
+Provided below are steps to create a Docker container instance of a single-instance Splunk service, Splunk configuration, F5 Telemetry Streaming installation and configuration, and SSL Orchestrator configuration.
+This project allows Splunk to capture SSL Orchestrator flow summary logging for forensic analysis.

 ### Splunk Installation